Consumer FAQs

 An installation contract or subscription agreement, on the other hand, is a legal agreement between a customer and the Approved Vendor or Designee solar company.
 Your contract or subscription agreement may include additional information that is not included in your Disclosure Form.
 Make sure to read both documents carefully.

-For both distributed generation (DG) solar projects and community solar (CS) subscriptions, Approved Vendors and Designees must present a completed Disclosure Form to the customer for their review and signature before the installation contract or subscription agreement is signed.
+For both Distributed generation (DG) solar projects and Community Solar (CS) subscriptions, Approved Vendors and Designees must present a completed Disclosure Form to the customer for their review and signature before the installation contract or subscription agreement is signed.
 The Disclosure Form includes important information about the proposed solar project.
 Please review the Disclosure Form in full and ask your solar company to provide any additional information you may need before signing.

 Please review the Block Capacity Dashboard to understand the funding available in the current Program Year for each category of projects within the Illinois Shines program.
 Illinois Shines allocates incentives for a specific amount of capacity for new solar projects for each Program Year, which runs from June through May.
 The exhaustion of capacity in a particular category for a Program Year does not mean that Illinois Shines or the State have run out of Program funds to support future projects.
 The Illinois Shines program has waitlists for all Program project categories where capacity is exhausted prior to the close of the Program Year, therefore customers may still purchase, install, and finance solar projects.
 Waitlisted applications are first in line when new capacity becomes available at the opening of a new Program Year.
 The waitlisting of an application could delay the Illinois Shines incentive payments, but these delays do not affect other economic benefits that customers receive from net metering, rebates offered by the utilities, or any federal tax incentives.